chrishonson/Nick-s-Bench-Progress/README.md

 ### Step 4: Interactive Quizzing and Targeted Feedback
 ![Quiz](./AWS-Certified-AI-Practitioner/assets/screenshot-2025-06-27-10.46.35am.png)

 For practice quizzes, I found that different models performed differently.
 I ultimately settled on using Gemini 2.5 Pro directly, as I felt its quiz generation capabilities were better than chatGPT.
+It can create the above, functional quiz just by asking it.

 **Action:** I would complete a quiz and review errors in a separate chat.